YousifAlSaeed/Final1600/Page4.md

-# One bouns thing you have to consider after recording the video
+# One bonus thing you have to consider after recording the video

 ### Once you have recorded your video, you can locate it by going to the following:
 ### File>Settings>Output